grafana/agent/docs/overview.md

 experience closest to its official counterparts compared to alternatives which may try to reimplement everything from scratch.

+### Why not just use Telegraf?
+Telegraf is a fantastic project and was actually considered as an alternative to to building our own agent.
+It could work, but ultimately it was not chosen due to lacking service discovery and metadata label propagation.
+While these features could theoretically be added to Telegraf as OSS contributions, there would be a lot of forced hacks involved due to its current design.

+Additonally, Telegraf is a much larger project with its own goals for its community, so any changes need to fit the general use cases it was designed for.

+With the Grafana Cloud Agent as its own project, we can deliver a more curated agent specifically designed to work seamlessly with Grafana Cloud and other `remote_write` compatible Prometheus endpoints as well as Loki for logs and Tempo for traces, all-in-one.

 ## Next Steps

 For more information on installing and running the agent, see